vjoel/tupelo/doc/faq.md

 Differences:

 * Latency.
 The first case will have no network latency, unless it has to wait because [1] does not exist.
-In, the second case, the read call returns immediately if [1] is available, but the transaction as a whole always has a latency of one round-trip, or more if there was contention for those tuples (another process takes [2] after the transaction commits but before it executes).
+In the second case, the read call returns immediately if [1] is available, but the transaction as a whole always has a latency of one round-trip, which might have to be repeated if there was contention for those tuples (another process takes [2] after the transaction commits but before it executes).

 * Consistency. both cases have the same basic consistency guarantee: at the tick when it executes (that is, the tick observed locally--the most recent tick that the worker thread has heard), the tuple [1] exists.
 However, in the first case, the tick is just whatever tick it was when the tuple was found locally.
 In the second case, the tick is the tick at which *both* of those operations were successfully performed--so you have the additional guarantee that [1] and [2] existed **at that same time** and that [2] was removed at that time.

+6. Can you use the return values of `read` and `take` inside a transaction?

+  Yes, but until the transaction completes successfully, they might not be the final, globally agreed upon values.

+    write [1]
+    x = nil
+    transaction do
+      x = take [nil]  # may return [1], but...
+      sleep 1         # if another process takes that tuple and writes [2] end
+    puts x            # this will print "[2]"

+These "optimistic" values are obtained without any network latency, so they can be useful if you want to start some work that takes some time, while waiting for the transaction to commit.
+Just make sure you can back out of this work if the transaction fails and retries.
+There is a shortcut for using take optimistically:

+    take template do |val|
+      # use val here
+    end

 Distributing